curityio/book-license-cli/README.md

 # Book License for the Curity Identity Server

-A utility for readers of the O'Reilly book to get a license file for Curity Identity Server:
+A utility for readers of the O'Reilly book to get a community edition license file for Curity Identity Server:

 - [Cloud Native Data Security with OAuth](https://www.oreilly.com/library/view/cloud-native-data/9781098164874/)
 - [Code and Deployment Examples](https://github.com/curityio/cloud-native-oauth-security-examples)